FauzanFarooqui/fauzanfarooqui.github.io/_pages/projects.md

     _July '21_
     - Made a complete functional custom workbook to track expenses, income and upcoming expenses across months throughout a year, with category-wise budgets and a consolidated dashboard of the overall health of your wealth.
     - Used complex and important sheets' functionalities like Macros, App Scripts, cross-sheet queries, pivot tables, conditional formatting, VLookups, charts, formulae, etc.
-    - With similar skills, also built:
+    - With the above know-how, also built:
         - A Courses-and-GPA tracking sheet for university students that can be used to visualize performance, record test marks, and calculate elective credits and GPAs to plan into the future.
-        - A Time Tracker to track time throughout the day.
-Flexibly records and visualizes time spent by category and visualizes how useful which parts of the day were, hours of productivity for the day and week, etc.
+        - A Time Tracker to track time spent throughout the day.
+Flexibly records time spent by category and visualizes how useful which parts of the day were, hours of productivity (or otherwise, like unavoidable work) for the day and week, etc.
-    - Note: All three of them are highly personalized to my needs/schedule, the customization has been necessary to make these meta-trackers actually useful.
-As such, I can't share a public template (though I might if I get the time some day).
-However, I highly encourage everyone to learn basic Excel/Sheets (you can never get enough!) and you had be surprised by how useful you can be.
+    - PS: All three of them are highly personalized to my needs/schedule, the customization has been necessary to make these meta-trackers actually useful.
+Thus, I highly encourage everyone to learn basic Excel/Sheets (you can never get enough!) and you had be surprised by how useful you can get it to be.